udippant/base-drafts/draft-ietf-quic-transport.md

 --- abstract

-This document defines the core of the QUIC transport protocol.
+This document defines the core of the QWIK transport protocol.
 This document describes connection establishment, packet format, multiplexing, and reliability.
 Accompanying documents describe the cryptographic handshake and loss detection.